Growing Zones: 6-9 outdoors(hardy down to 0℉) 6-9 outdoors

 - Can Fruit the 1st Year!

 - Does Not Ship To:

 - AZ, AR, CA, ID, LA, WA

-There’s nothing like the fresh, juicy taste of a ripe peach.
-And after just one year in your garden, the Dr. Davis Peach Tree provides plenty.
-This crisp cultivar developed at the University of California for maximum benefits, the Dr. Davis is second to none when it comes to production and low-maintenance.
+There’s nothing like the crisp taste of a ripe peach.
+And after just one year in your garden, the Dr. Davis Peach Tree provides fresh flavor and more.
+Developed at the University of California for maximum benefits, the Dr. Davis is second to none when it comes to production and low-maintenance.